jasonbelmonti/chef/README.md

 });
 ```

-Here the pantry only includes sessionId.
+Here the pantry only includes `sessionId`.
 Recipes can `@ingredient(“sessionId”)` to find the right conversation log for that user/session.

 ### 3. Cook the context